jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/forth-month/HouseCommitteeMinutes.rst

 We thought it would be good to have a person in charge of each area and for those people to gather helpers as needed.
 These areas will overlap.
-When the meeting decides what to do, then the `nominating committee`_ can fill the committee.  (feel free to volunteer!)
+When the meeting decides what to do, then the `Nominating committee`_ can fill the committee.  (feel free to volunteer!)